storj/storj/docs/design/storagenode-graceful-exit.md

 - When a Storage Node runs the graceful exit command I want them to be prompted with a confirmation message so that we can avoid storage nodes running the command accidentally.
 - When a Storage Node gracefully exits the network I want all of the pieces they have been storing to be deleted from their hard drive so that their computers hard drive space is no longer used.
 - When a Storage node triggers graceful exit I want them to be omitted from the node selection process for uploads so they are no longer selected to store new pieces.
-- When a Storage node triggers graceful exit I want thier allocated bandwidth on the network to be ignored so that they can complete their graceful exit as quickly as possible.
+- When a Storage node triggers graceful exit I want their allocated bandwidth on the network to be ignored so that they can complete their graceful exit as quickly as possible.
 - When a node dose not complete the graceful exit entirely I want the satellite to keep track of this so that they are subject to be DQed and their escrow kept
 	- this includes the node sending bad data to other nodes
 	- the node not transferring some pieces it holds
-- When a Storage Node leaves the network I want the ability to run a report on the satellite to get information about what Storage Nodes exited so that I can pay them thier escrow amounts.
+- When a Storage Node leaves the network I want the ability to run a report on the satellite to get information about what Storage Nodes exited so that I can pay them their escrow amounts.
-	- Create a report on the satellite to display which nodes have exited gracefully during a specified timeframe.
+	- Create a report on the satellite to display which nodes have exited gracefully during a specified time frame.
 The report must include:
 		- NodeID
 		- Wallet address
 		- The date the node joined the network